goldcoderZ/rocm-libraries/projects/hipblaslt/docs/install/building-installing-hipblaslt.rst

 ``hipblaslt-bench``            Executable to benchmark or test individual functions
 ============================= ========================================================

-Common ways to build the dependencies, library, and client:
+Here are some common ways to build the dependencies, library, and client:

 .. csv-table::
    :header: "Command","Description"